Language selection

 On this page:

-Browse this section to find statistics on commercial fishing licenses issued by Fisheries and Oceans Canada in the Atlantic Provinces.
+Browse this section to find statistics on commercial fishing licences issued by Fisheries and Oceans Canada in the Atlantic Provinces.
 You will also find information collected through the registration of commercial fishing vessels.
 Data are available from 1983 onward.

 Data tables: